HJSackman/MSStreamAutomation/README.md

 ## Input File
 The input json file should be named *StreamAutomation-Input.json* and should look like the one of the following.
-Keep in mind that the authorization token will be much longer than presented below.
+Keep in mind that the authorization token will be much longer than presented below and top is capped at 100.

   For all videos by a specified owner:
   ```